elumbella/snapbtrex/README.md

 *This is a python3 version of the [original snapbtrex](https://github.com/yoshtec/snapbtrex).*

+**This is an alpha build and does not yet consider more than one usecase.
+Please feel free to contribute!**

 snapbtrex is a small utility that keeps snapshots of btrfs filesystems and optionally send it to a remote system.